Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/README.md

 How to debug code in the command line using vi:

 1. Here's a simple code sample that prints a statement three times.
 Please note that this code was written specifically for demonstration purposes.
+The file name is saved as 'debug.c'

 ![0 program](https://github.com/Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/assets/23355078/421a96c1-8ea3-4184-9dd8-ed2898624a09)

 2. When you run a betty check on the code, it gives you an error message.
-Notice the number '27' in front of the file name.
+Notice the number '27' in front of the file name 'debug.c:27'.
 That number is the line number where the error occured.

 ![1 error message](https://github.com/Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/assets/23355078/9c2f77fa-e5b0-4234-8943-a69df8d77396)